LittleBigThing/Modern-Font-Stacks-for-WP/README.md

 # Modern Font Stacks for WordPress

-This plugin adds a collection font stacks to WordPress themes that have a ``theme.json`` file.
+This plugin adds a collection of font stacks to WordPress themes that have a ``theme.json`` file.
 After plugin activation, the fonts are available to select in the Site Editor under typography.

 The stacks originate from the [Modern Font Stacks](https://modernfontstacks.com), a passion project of [Dan Klammer](https://danklammer.com).
 The following font stacks are available: